Adams, Massachusetts

 Adams is a town in northern Berkshire County, Massachusetts, United States.
 It is part of the Pittsfield, Massachusetts Metropolitan Statistical Area.
 The population was 8,166 at the 2020 census.
+It contains the census-designated place of the same name.

 History

 Nathan Jones purchased the township of East Hoosac at auction in 1762 from the Province of Massachusetts Bay for £3,200.
 In 1778, the town was officially incorporated as Adams, named in honor of Samuel Adams, a revolutionary leader and signer of the Declaration of Independence.
 Much of the land had been subdivided into 100 acre and 200 acre lots.
 These were mostly farms with frontage on the Hoosic River, which over time would provide water power for woolen, cotton, lumber, and plastic mills.

 First settled in 1745, North Adams was originally part of Adams until the town split in 1878.
 Although there has never been a town of South Adams, the name was used prior to 1878 to specify the southern part of the town that had long had two primary centers, and survives in the name of the South Adams Savings Bank, which was incorporated in 1869.

 Early settlers in the 1760s included a group of Quakers, many of whom migrated together from Smithfield, Rhode Island.
 The Quaker civil rights leader, abolitionist, and suffragist Susan B. Anthony was born in 1820 in Adams, and her family lived there until she was six.
 They moved west into New York, and later moved again to western New York.
 Anthony's childhood home has been preserved and is operated today as a museum.